 What do I need for cookies in a jar?

 Just a few common baking ingredients, a sealable jar, your best decorating skills, and some holiday spirit!

-You can find a jar at Target, grocery stores, hardware stores, dollar stores or just use a clean sauce jar.
+You can find a jar at Target, grocery stores, hardware stores, and dollar stores, or just use a clean sauce jar.
 It all works!
 Jars are great because they can be reused over & over until they are eventually recycled.
-I love when gifts are eco-friendly, too.
+I love it when gifts are eco-friendly, too.

-For the decoration, you can use festive ribbon & bakers twine to attach name tags, small ornaments, cinnamon sticks, candy canes or anything that strikes your fancy.
+For the decoration, you can use festive ribbon & baker twine to attach name tags, small ornaments, cinnamon sticks, candy canes, or anything that strikes your fancy.

-1- In a medium bowl, whisk the flour, baking soda and salt together.
-Add contents carefully to bottom of the jar (a funnel can be used for easy pouring).
+1- In a medium bowl, whisk the flour, baking soda, and salt together.
+Add contents carefully to the bottom of the jar (a funnel can be used for easy pouring).
 Pack down each layer gently with the back of a spoon.

 2- Gently pour the white sugar on top as evenly as possible.